TevyTrial/DormMeal_Calculator/README.md

 # Dorm and Meal Plan Calculator

 ## Description
-This project is a simple GUI-based Dorm and Meal Plan Calculator built using Java Swing.
+This project is a simple GUI based Dorm and Meal Plan Calculator built using Java Swing.
-The application allows users to select a dormitory and meal plan, calculate the total charges per semester, and exit the application.
+The application allows users to select a dormitory and meal plan in ComboBox, calculate the total charges per semester, and exit the application.

 Based on following information: